KingKnecht/AplayTest/README.md

 - Search or create a new project.
 Check other clinet for updates.
 - Join a project (nothing interesting will happen...)

-Network Adresses are hardcoded in Server:
+Network adresses are hard-coded in server:

 ```
  public static void Main()